maple24/vite-admin/docker.md

 > `volumes: This is just like the -v option for mounting disks in Docker.
 In this example, we attach our code files directory to the containers’ ./code directory.
 This way, we won’t have to rebuild the images if changes are made.`

+> `command: command overrides the default command declared by the container image (i.e. by Dockerfile’s CMD).`

 > `links: This will link one service to another.
 For the bridge network, we must specify which container should be accessible to which container using links.`

 > `image: If we don’t have a Dockerfile and want to run a service using a pre-built image, we specify the image location using the image clause.
 Compose will fork a container from that image.`

 > `environment: The clause allows us to set up an environment variable in the container.
 This is the same as the -e argument in Docker when running a container.`

+> `depends_on: We kept this service dependent on redis so that untill redis won’t start, backend service will not start.`

 ### Build